54chen/vultr-saver/README.md

 ## What is SleepWatcher?

-SleepWatcher is a free software in mac, which enable the user to run scripts before their Mac laptop sleeping or waking up.
+SleepWatcher is a free software in Mac, which enable the user to run scripts before their Mac laptop sleeping or waking up.

 To install sleepwatcher, run: brew install sleepwather.